rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 To implement the RLS, you need to consider the following elements:

-1. Predicate Function
+-  Predicate function
-2. Security Predicates
+-  Security predicates
-3. Security Policy
+-  Security policy

-These items are described in the following sections.
+The following sections describe these items.

 #### Predicate function

-A predicate function is an in-line table value function that checks whether a user executing a query has the access to data based on logic defined on it.
+A predicate function is an in-line table value function that checks whether a user executing a query has access to data based on logic defined on it.
 This function returns `1` for each row that a user is permitted to access.

 #### Security predicates